-Sustainable Development Goals: Innovative technologies to promote healthy lives and well-being.
-A Joint Technical Symposium by WHO, WIPO, and WTO
+Cutting-Edge Health Technologies: Opportunities and Challenges A Joint Technical Symposium by WHO, WIPO, and WTO

 Register online now!
-The seventh technical symposium will discuss challenges and opportunities for the international community to ensure that innovative technologies are developed and reach patients in order to realize the right to health and the health related SDGs.
-The event is open to Geneva-based delegations to WHO, WIPO and WTO, representatives of international and philanthropic organizations, experts on trade and intellectual property policies, academia, civil society organizations and industry representatives.
+The 8th joint Technical Symposium, organized by WHO, WIPO and WTO will address the importance of innovation in, and access to, cutting-edge health technologies to ensure progress towards universal health coverage and the achievement of the health-related UN Sustainable Development Goals (SDGs).
+The event is open to Geneva-based delegations to WHO, WIPO and WTO, representatives of international organizations, experts on trade and intellectual property policies, academia, civil society organizations and industry representatives.

 Antimicrobial Resistance: How to Foster Innovation, Access and Appropriate Use of Antibiotics?
 A Joint Technical Symposium by WHO, WIPO and WTO

 Antimicrobial resistance is one of the most pressing challenges for humanity.
 It affects all areas of health, involves many sectors and has an impact on the whole of society.
 Increasing resistance threatens to roll back the achievements of modern medicine as many medicinal procedures rely on effective antibiotics.
 Antibiotics, more than other medicines, can be considered a public good for which society has a collective responsibility.
 The Symposium will offer a forum to exchange views and experiences, to achieve a better understanding of the global challenge of antimicrobial resistance and to envisage possible ways forward.